Custom condition inside inState¶

 else

-// transition to the Loading
+// transition to Loading

 this.copy(